Tesla16/8Ball/README.md

 # 8Ball
 Magic 8 Ball Discord Bot

-Inputs a question and outputs Magic 8 Ball responce
+Inputs a question and outputs Magic 8 Ball response

 Must have discord.py to use
 (Recommend the rewrite version)